-Have you ever been in a location where you would love to string up your hammock and relax but don’t have any trees available?
+Have you ever been in a location where you would love to string up your hammock and relax, but don’t have any sturdy tree branches or tree bases available?

 Hanging a hammock without trees isn’t rocket science, but it may require a little more research from your end and a slightly higher budget (but this is not always the case).
 The love for hammocking has led to a revolution of sorts with an uprising of innovative ways to hang a hammock!